Released a downloader that retrieves execution data using exchange APIs

 Table of Contents

-Even if I complete my "ultimate trading strategy," it's unclear whether it will work in actual markets.
+Even if "the ultimate trading strategy I came up with" is completed, it's unclear whether it would work in the actual market.

-However, when I actually trade, my funds may quickly deplete, and I can only verify it for a limited period.
+However, if you actually trade, your funds will quickly run out, or you can only verify for a limited period.

-Therefore, I need to conduct backtesting using historical data, but first, I need to collect the data.
+Therefore, to conduct backtests using historical data for verification, you first need to collect data.

-The minimum granularity of data that can be obtained later is trade data (e.g., bitFlyer's /executions
+The smallest granularity of data that can be obtained later is execution data like this (example from bitFlyer's /executions

 {